technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 Variadic Generics is a feature listed in the [Generics Manifesto](https://github.com/apple/swift/blob/master/docs/GenericsManifesto.md) document as one of the major features that needs to be implemented to "complete" generics.
 It's also a feature that has come up in various threads on the [Swift Forums](https://forums.swift.org), like for example (in no particular order) in [[1]](https://forums.swift.org/t/emulating-variadic-generics-in-swift/20046), [[2]](https://forums.swift.org/t/map-sorting/21421/12), [[3]](https://forums.swift.org/t/variadic-generics/20320), [[4]](https://forums.swift.org/t/implementing-expressiblebytupleliteral-how-hard/21169), [[5]](https://forums.swift.org/t/pitch-function-builders/25167).

-This document is kind of a follow up to a [previos one](https://github.com/austinzheng/swift-evolution/blob/az-variadic-generics/proposals/XXXX-variadic-generics.md) by [Austin Zheng](https://forums.swift.org/u/Austin) - "kind of" because I've read the document, but not too in depth - and this was intentional.
-I've never worked too much with variadic generics in my programming life and I wanted to start "fresh" and as unbiased as possible on the topic, to see if I could come up with new or interesting ideas; but it's also possible that this document ends up sharing a lot of similarities with Austin's!
-Obviously the information contained in the mentioned document and collected on the Swift Forums are going to influence what's presented there.
+This document is kind of a follow up to a [previous one](https://github.com/austinzheng/swift-evolution/blob/az-variadic-generics/proposals/XXXX-variadic-generics.md) by [Austin Zheng](https://forums.swift.org/u/Austin) - "kind of" because I've read the document, but not too in-depth - and this was intentional.
+I've never worked too much with variadic generics in my programming life and I wanted to start "fresh" and as unbiased as possible on the topic to see if I could come up with new or interesting ideas, but it's also possible that this document ends up sharing a lot of similarities with Austin's!
+The information contained in the mentioned document and collected on the Swift Forums are going to influence what's presented there.

 Swift-evolution thread: [Variadic Generics](https://forums.swift.org/t/variadic-generics/20320)